The Upamanyu Malik Cricket Tournament

 - In the lead up to Children’s Day in November 2016, PSD organized four days of friendly sports competitions across five of its community program centres in Bhubaneswar.

 - Competitions were held in dodgeball, beat the ball, and touch and run.
 273 children participated in the celebrations, of which 44% were girls

 Mayurbhanj Football League

-- Since 2015, PSD has assisted in the organization of the Mayurbhanj Football League in the village of Kanpur, in the Mayurbhanj district of Odisha.
+- Between 2015 and 2019, PSD assisted in the organization of the Mayurbhanj Football League in the village of Kanpur, in the Mayurbhanj district of Odisha.

 - The tournament has been running for 9 years, every June, and the 9th edition in 2017 saw 16 teams of 240 boys competing.

-- As part of its Khel Vikas program, PSD organized a yearly 5k race in the Ganjam district of Odisha.
+- As part of its Khel Vikas program, PSD organized a yearly 5k race in the Ganjam district of Odisha, between 2013 and 2015.
 The course of the race ran from Tamana village to the Gram Vikas campus, Mohuda.

 - PSD hosted the Odisha State Weightlifting Championship 2014-15 for Youth, Junior and Senior categories in November 2014 at the Centre of Sporting Excellence, established as part of the Khel Vikas program.

-- As part of its Khel Vikas program, PSD held an annual Inter-Club Weightlifting Tournament as an off-season event to build the confidence among the weightlifters before the competition season kicked off.
+- As part of its Khel Vikas program, PSD held an annual Inter-Club Weightlifting Tournament from 2013 - 2015, as an off-season event to build the confidence among the weightlifters before the competition season kicked off.
 The competition brought together three of the most prominent clubs in and around Berhampur – Beer Hanuman Club, Government Sports Hostel BAM and Khel Vikas Weightlifting Academy.